Entity-driven state normalization with Zustand registry

 const data = await resp.json();

-useRegistry.getState().parse(data);In order to make it automatic, you can create a custom fetcher that calls the parse method for each response, as described in the next article.
+useRegistry.getState().parse(data);To make this automatic, we’ll create a custom fetcher that calls the parse method for each response, as described in the next article.